sccn/sccn.github.io/Graveyard/TIPS_and_FAQ.md

     is still necessary to import the full data file in memory.
 -   Change the [amount of
     memory](http://www.mathworks.com/support/solutions/data/1-18I2C.html)
-    Matlab or the [memory management
+    MATLAB or the [memory management
     scheme](http://www.mathworks.com/support/tech-notes/1100/1106.shtml).

 #### 64-bit platforms

-**Question:** does Matlab/EEGLAB work on 64-bit platforms?
+**Question:** does MATLAB/EEGLAB work on 64-bit platforms?

 **Answer:** yes and there are 3 choices